ankitsxchdeva/dots/README.md

 7. Change DNS to google/1.1.1.1

 Notes:
-- Now using starship prompt which requires a nerdfont.
+- Now using starship prompt which requires a nerdfont, (already added in apple/Brewfile)
-- Simpler prompt still included in .zshrc
+- Simpler prompt still included in .zshrc for temporary machines